A Structured Approach to Cracking Technical Interviews

 6. Think of a Strategy / Algorithm

-- Can I use a brute-force approach first?
+- Can I solve this with a brute-force approach first, even if it’s inefficient?

-- Is there a common pattern? (e.g. sliding window, binary search, dynamic programming)
+- Is there a common pattern that I can use? (e.g. sliding window, binary search, dynamic programming)

 7. Simplify the Problem